 Some people sick of shallow social media interaction and are starved for real social connection (even if it means paying for it).

 In today’s day and age, finding these connections is easier than ever with companies that let you get paid to be an online friend.

-Meaning, not only can you make money on the side by being a virtual friend, but it could give someone a new lease of social life – potentially changing everything.
+This means you not only make money on the side by being a virtual friend, but it could give someone a new lease on social life.

 Virtual friends are also great for people with disabilities who can’t get out of the house, the elderly, and those with social anxiety who struggle to interact with people face-to-face.